Azure-Samples/search-dotnet-getting-started/README.md

 For detailed instructions, see [How to configure customer-managed keys for data encryption in Azure AI Search](https://docs.microsoft.com/azure/search/search-security-manage-encryption-keys).

-## DotNetHowToSynonyms

-This sample demonstrates the benefits of adding a synonym map using "before-and-after" queries:

-* Creates a search index
-* Searches for documents using terms that do not appear in the indexed documents (query returns no results)
-* Define and upload synonym rules
-* Re-run the queries.
-This time, query results are found due to matching synonyms in the synonym list.

-To run this sample, open the solution in Visual Studio and modify **app.config** to use valid values for your search service.

-For detailed instructions, see [Example: Add synonyms for Azure AI Search in C#](https://docs.microsoft.com/azure/search/search-synonyms-tutorial-sdk).

 ## DotNetHowToIndexers

 This sample is a simple .NET Core console application that shows how create and run a search indexer that retrieves data from an Azure SQL database.